-The Digital Preservation Policy Framework establishes the University of South Carolina (UofSC) Libraries as a trusted steward of its digital assets for future researchers and patrons.
+The Digital Preservation Policy Framework establishes the University of South Carolina (USC) Libraries as a trusted steward of its digital assets for future researchers and patrons.
 It guides strategic planning and supports collection development within the University Libraries, making explicit the Libraries’ commitment to preserving digital assets in its collections.
-The audience for the Framework includes UofSC faculty, staff, students, and patrons.
-The policies and procedures derived from this Framework are attainable, consistent and actionable.
+The audience for the Framework includes USC faculty, staff, students, and patrons.
+The policies and procedures derived from this Framework are attainable, consistent, and actionable.

 Given the Libraries’ role with the University of South Carolina, maintaining effective digital preservation practices is an essential Library capability.
 This Framework accepts that the Libraries must continue to grow its human and technical resources to create an infrastructure capable of supporting a reliable and sustainable digital archive compliant with professional standards and practices.
-Allocating these resources is the responsibility of UofSC and the Libraries Administration.
-In the absence of sufficient resources, the mandates outlined below will be under and/or unaddressed.
+Allocating these resources is the responsibility of USC and the Libraries Administration.
+In the absence of sufficient resources, the Mandates outlined below may not be fully addressed.

 The Framework reflects its manifold responsibilities and obligations to secure digital assets under its stewardship.
 These responsibilities and obligations include:

-- Support of scholarship: UofSC Libraries supports scholarship, teaching, and learning through the expertise of its faculty and staff, its information services, and its collections.
+- Support of scholarship: USC Libraries supports scholarship, teaching, and learning through the expertise of its faculty and staff, its information services, and its collections.
 Increasingly, the Libraries acquires, creates, and manages digital collections and information services in support of the university’s mission.
-The Libraries must ensure the integrity and availability of these materials and services and has written this imperative into the Libraries’ Mission and its Blueprint for Academic Success.
+The Libraries must ensure the integrity and availability of these materials and services and as stated in the Libraries’ Mission and the University’s Strategic Priorities.

-- Stewardship of institutional records: UofSC has charged the Libraries with maintaining the University Archives by collecting and preserving university records, including electronic and born digital formats.
+- Stewardship of institutional records: USC has charged the Libraries with maintaining the University Archives by collecting and preserving university records, including electronic and born digital formats.

-- Adherence to consortial obligations: UofSC Libraries has consortial obligations and contractual agreements with other educational institutions to assume or share in the responsibility for preserving designated digital content.
+- Adherence to consortial obligations: USC Libraries has consortial obligations and contractual agreements with other educational institutions to assume or share in the responsibility for preserving designated digital content.

 Given its diverse mandates, the Libraries maintains a program of digital preservation policies and practices targeted to meet its responsibilities.
 The objectives underlying these policies and practices are to: